Genetic Defects Milwaukee, WI

 What are genetic dental defects?

-Genetic dental defects are abnormalities of a patient’s oral tissues and bone.
-They are genetically triggered.
-Oral genetic defects can be simple to life threatening, so it’s important to seek treatment if you are exhibiting any of the conditions described here.
-Our team at the Hampton Dental Associates is trained and qualified to treat any of these problems.
+Genetic dental defects are abnormalities of a patient’s oral tissues and bone that are genetically triggered.
+Oral genetic defects can range from simple to life-threatening, so it’s important to seek treatment if you are exhibiting any of the conditions described here.
+Our team at Hampton Dental Associates is trained and qualified to treat many of these problems.

 What are the most common dental genetic defects?